MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Mail/Update-MgUserMessage.md

   - `[UserConfigurationId <String>]`: key: id of userConfiguration
   - `[UserId <String>]`: key: id of user

-INTERNETMESSAGEHEADERS <IMicrosoftGraphInternetMessageHeader\[]>: .
+INTERNETMESSAGEHEADERS <IMicrosoftGraphInternetMessageHeader[]>: .
   - `[Name <String>]`: Represents the key in a key-value pair.
   - `[Value <String>]`: The value in a key-value pair.

-MENTIONS <IMicrosoftGraphMention\[]>: A collection of mentions in the message, ordered by the createdDateTime from the newest to the oldest.
+MENTIONS <IMicrosoftGraphMention[]>: A collection of mentions in the message, ordered by the createdDateTime from the newest to the oldest.
 By default, a GET /messages does not return this property unless you apply $expand on the property.
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
   - `[Application <String>]`: The name of the application where the mention is created.
 Optional.
 Not used and defaulted as null for message.
   - `[ClientReference <String>]`: A unique identifier that represents a parent of the resource instance.
 Optional.
 Not used and defaulted as null for message.
   - `[CreatedBy <IMicrosoftGraphEmailAddress>]`: emailAddress